-Breather Level: The second level of Circus Park compared to the rest of Circus Park is easier, theres not as much hard platforming that made the first level of Circus Park hard it mainly has straighforward fighting enemies in it, it's also ridiculous that the second level also has the game's easiest boss in it.
+Breather Level: The second level of Circus Park, compared to the rest of Circus Park, is easier; there's not as much hard platforming that made the first level of Circus Park hard, and it mainly has straighforward fighting enemies in it.
+It's also ridiculous that the second level also has the game's easiest boss in it.

 Having trouble with he Red Rail puzzles?
 Just jump with an egg a little bit into the rail and you can ride it like a normal Blue Rail.

 Having a hard time cleaning up the puddles of darkness to allow yourself to damage Dark Raven?
-Don't worry, there's an alternate way to stun him: When eh fires some dark magic missiles at you, Just guide them back at him and hit him with them, and you'll stun him as if you cleared a pool of darkness.
+Don't worry, there's an alternate way to stun him: When he fires some dark magic missiles at you, just guide them back at him and hit him with them, and you'll stun him as if you cleared a pool of darkness.

 Fridge Logic: The crows, diurnal birds with horrible night vision, want to bring about a world of eternal darkness?

 Nightmare Fuel: The final boss battle music is basically a darker version of the main theme.
 What really sets it into this territory is that the children that sing the main theme are now ominously chanting in this one.